-In this chapter we present the three steps that compose the Bytewalla project.
+In this section we present the three steps that compose the Bytewalla project.
 Bytewalla consists of two semester group projects and one thesis which precisely focused on the security considerations.
 The two other iterations led to the implementation of DTN on the Android platform along with a couple of DTN applications.
+Each iteration includes the features from the previous iteration.

-3.1 Bytewalla I
+2.4.1 Bytewalla I